25prabhu10/notes/docs/Non-Sorted/Interview/temp.md

     Analyze business objectives and translate requirements to technical implementation components.

+12. Successfully shipped 15+ new features

 13. Release and deployment

 B

+1. Worked in an agile and collaborative environment to develop web applications.

-1. Worked in a team of 8 to develop responsive and cross-browser compatible web applications using AngularJS, JavaScript, HTML, and CSS.
+   - Worked with agile team to develop web applications.

+2. Developed user interfaces using AngularJS, JavaScript, HTML, and CSS.

-2. Wrote unit tests to ensure code was bug-free.
-Also improved code coverage by 20%.
+3. Wrote unit tests to ensure code was bug-free and improved code coverage of the codebase by 20%.

-3. Handled client-side validations and errors.
+4. Handled client-side validations and errors.

-4. Worked in an Agile, collaborative environment to develop web applications.

 ## Skills